Why I Wanted to Roll My Own SAN

 So I rolled up my sleeves and started researching components for my home made SAN.
 After all I was only going to use it as my backup server, VMware Host, Oracle Database Block Storage, media streaming server, home file server, and raw video data store.
 I just wanted to be prepared in case anything else came up.
 My search started with finding a good RAID enclosure, so I could see visual indicators of drive activity, hot swap failed drives, and squeeze 5 3.5″ drives into 3 case bays with the enclosure.
 I considered the RAID enclosure and the RAID Controller the two core important pieces of hardware I really wanted to get right the first time.

 I jumped right in to researching the enclosure.
-I looked at so many different enclosures and the majority of these enclouses had one commonality between them.
+I looked at so many different enclosures and the majority of these enclosures had one commonality between them.
 They were all cheaply constructed and of poor quality.
 None of them rated all that well and bothered me quite a bit as this was the keystone in my build.
 Right off the bat I was mildly discouraged in my quest for greatness.
 After stepping back and thinking about it a while I realized the majority of entry level business SANs were using Supermicro components for their SAN solutions.
 So I stopped beating myself over the head with a power dongle and went straight to the source.
 I found the Supermicro CSE-M35T-1B.
 In the end I was quite pleased with this purchase, especially the quality all things considered.
+Update: The ICY DOCK FatCage MB155SP-B would make a great RAID enclosure too.

 Next on my list was the all important RAID controller.
-My searching lead me to an Areca ARC-1260 (I picked up one used, and this model is no longer produced) for their good reviews, very capable controllers and useful out-of-band web user interface for monitoring and managing the hardware aspect of the RAID configuration.
+My searching lead me to an Areca ARC-1260 (I picked up one used) for their good reviews, very capable controllers and useful out-of-band web user interface for monitoring and managing the hardware aspect of the RAID configuration.
 This would avoid rebooting your storage area network to check a configuration, tweak a setting, or swap a failing drive.
 That would kind of defeat the purpose of using a SAN.
+Update: See the two cards below for an updated selection of popular hardware/software RAID cards.

 Next up I had to find a home for all this beautiful hardware to reside.
 I was looking for something convenient to work with internally, had plenty of ventilation, fairly quiet, plenty of bays for stacking two RAID enclosures that would consume six bays, and a sleek black box feel.
 I’ve owned Lian Li cases in the past and found what I was looking for.
-I particually liked this case because there was no unnecessary wasted real-estate on the front of the case, just nine 3.5″ bays oriented from top to bottom with a very clean look.
+I particularly liked this case because there was no unnecessary wasted real-estate on the front of the case, just nine 3.5″ bays oriented from top to bottom with a very clean look.
 This prevented from from purchasing a server town in turn keeping prices down and size to a minimum.
 Check, check and check!
+Update: Here are the latest cases for a good NAS build.
+They include Mini ITX and EATX models with internal bays and 5.25 bays for use with a SATA/SAS enclosure.

 A few other items will be needed to complete your build.
 Don’t forget to purchase memory, a power supply unit (PSU), and the processor.
 For the power supply you will want to take the standard items into account along with the total number of hard drives you plan to ever use with the system.
 For example the average 3.5 SATA2 disk may consume 30W on spin-up.
 Today’s larger SATA disks consume a lot less power because of the larger cashes and combined algorithms to reduce drive head activity.
 If you go with a green drive like I did you are now looking at 5-7W with read-write activity and half that at idle speeds.
 If you select a higher end RAID controller you should have the option of using a “Staggered Drive Spin-Up”.
 This will help offset the power demand on boot.
 I selected a 600W PSU for my particular build.
 With both RAID cages fully loaded you would have 12 drives spinning.
 This will leave you with plenty of room for growth.
 For the RAM I used two 1Gb sticks of dual channel.
 Before you load your system up with RAM check the documentation for your SAN software to determine how it utilizes the memory.
 If it employes a caching strategy using your system RAM it would definitely be worthwhile to load your system up if performance is what you seek.
 I will discuss this in further detail in my second article discussing how I used Openfiler as my SAN operating system.
 For the CPU I happened to have a 2.2Ghz processor laying around, so I just dropped that into the motherboard.
 You really don’t need anything special as far is the CPU is concerned.
 Your critical hardware will always be the IO controller.
 Now iSCSI may tap some of your CPU to handle the added processing in the event you don’t have a TOE (TCP/IP Offload Engine) capable NIC.
 Again this is assuming you are even using iSCSI.